bigjohnson/apacheSsiBashGithubCronDeploy/README.md

 # apacheSsiBashGithubDeploy
 An Apache server side include file runned on repo push wit Github webhooks that create a file on remote server.

-The file existence is checked wit a cron script tat run the git pull command every 1 minute.
+The file existence is checked  every 1 minute with a cron script tat run the git pull command if the file is present.

 Insert pull.sh in crontab:
 ```